XubingHao/AD-Query/README.md

 # AD-Query
-This repository is for BMC2022 Submission, including results for identified mappings between NACC and ADNI.
+This repository is for BMC2022 Submission, including results for identified mappings between NACC and ADNI and ADEO ontology.